Sneakernet: Afghanistan

 In 2021 Taliban-governed Afghanistan, "computer kars" distribute Internet-derived content by hand: "Movies, music, mobile applications, iOS updates, and naughty videos.
 Also creating Apple IDs and social media accounts, and backing up and unlocking phones and recovering data."
 The kars collectively maintain an archive of hundreds of terabytes of data.
 Four terabytes of the latest Indian or American movies or Turkish TV dramas, dubbed in the Afghan national languages Dari and Pashto reportedly wholesale for about 800 afghanis, or nine US dollars, while the retail price of five gigabytes of content is 100 afghanis, or one US dollar.
 Kars report that their earnings have dropped 90% under Taliban rule.

 Australia

 When Australia joined Usenet in 1983, it received articles via tapes sent from the United States to the University of Sydney, which disseminated data to dozens of other computers on the country's Unix network.

 Bhutan

 The Rigsum Sherig Collection project uses a sneakernet to distribute offline educational resources, including Kiwix and Khan Academy on a Stick, to hundreds of schools and other educational institutions in the Kingdom of Bhutan.
 Many of the schools in Bhutan have computers or IT labs, but no Internet connection (or a very slow one).
 The sneakernet, facilitated by teachers, distributes about 25 GB of free, open-source educational software to the schools, often using external hard disks.

 Cuba

 El Paquete Semanal is a roughly 1TB compilation of media, distributed weekly throughout Cuba via portable hard drives and USB memory sticks.

 Iran

-Iran has access to a weekly data dump compilation collected through the satellite system Toosheh.
+A weekly data dump compilation collected through the satellite system Toosheh.